livetheoogway/bailiff/README.md

 ```

-### Basic Syntax for auto installation from zshrc
+### Basic Syntax for auto installation in your shell config

-If you are the sort of guy that keeps your .bash_profile or .zshrc backed up and moving across machines, this should help.
+If you are the sort of person that keeps your shell configuration files backed up and moving across machines, this should help.

-In your `.zshrc`, after sourcing Bailiff, keep these pernanently:
+In your shell config file (`.zshrc`, `.bashrc`, `config.fish`, etc.), after sourcing Bailiff, keep these permanently:

 ```bash
 # Basic usage